aresta/topotresc/README.md

 # topotresc
-This is project to build a map server customized for mountain hiking with docker to avoid all the installation and dependencies problems.
+This is a project to build a map server customized for mountain hiking based in the OSM data, mapnik, apache with mod_tile and the gdal tools among others and docker to avoid all the installation and dependencies problems.

-This based in the OSM data, mapnik, apache with mod_tile and the gdal tools among others.
-The docker images are running debian and ubuntu systems.
+The map include layers with hillshading and elevation contour lines to to achieve an efective relief highlighting and is highly adapted for all kind of mountain activities.

 ## Map features ##
 ### Relief ###
 Highlighting relief is essential for mountain hiking.
 This is achieved by:
 - **Elevation contours** with labels giving values (proportional to zoom levels)
-- **HillShading**
+- **HillShading** brings a strong relief impresium.
-The map include layers with hillshading and elevation contour lines to to achieve an efective relief highlighting.

 ### Trails difficulty (SAC scale)
 OSM data offers the possibility to distinguish hiking trails suitable for all (T1) from those reserved to experienced and well equipped hikers (T4-T5-T6).
 This is a tremendous advantage over any other classical topo map.